Muse (band)

 Muse are an English rock band from Teignmouth, Devon, formed in 1994.
-The band consists of Matt Bellamy (lead vocals, guitar, keyboards), Chris Wolstenholme (bass guitar, backing vocals), and Dominic Howard (drums).
+The band consists of Matt Bellamy (lead vocals, guitar, keyboards), Chris Wolstenholme (bass guitar, backing vocals), and Dominic Howard (drums, percussion).

 Muse released their debut album, Showbiz, in 1999, showcasing Bellamy's falsetto and a melancholic alternative rock style.
 Their second album, Origin of Symmetry (2001), incorporated wider instrumentation and romantic classical influences and earned them a reputation for energetic live performances.
 Absolution (2003) saw further classical influence, with strings on tracks such as "Butterflies and Hurricanes", and was the first of seven consecutive UK number-one albums.

 Black Holes and Revelations (2006) incorporated electronic and pop elements, displayed in singles such as "Supermassive Black Hole", and brought Muse wider international success.
 The Resistance (2009) and The 2nd Law (2012) explored themes of government oppression and civil uprising and cemented Muse as one of the world's major stadium acts.
 Topping the US Billboard 200, their seventh album, Drones (2015), was a concept album about drone warfare and returned to a harder rock sound.
 Their eighth album, Simulation Theory (2018), prominently featured synthesisers and was influenced by science fiction and the simulation hypothesis.
 Their ninth album, Will of the People (2022), which combined many genres and themes from their previous albums, was released in August 2022.

 Muse have won numerous awards, including two Grammy Awards, two Brit Awards, five MTV Europe Music Awards and eight NME Awards.
 In 2012, they received the Ivor Novello Award for International Achievement from the British Academy of Songwriters, Composers and Authors.
 As of October 2022, they had sold more than 30 million albums worldwide.

 History

-Early years (1994–1997)
+1994–1997: Early years

 The members of Muse played in separate school bands during their time at Teignmouth Community College in the early 1990s.
 Guitarist Matt Bellamy successfully auditioned for drummer Dominic Howard's band, Carnage Mayhem, becoming its singer and songwriter.
 They renamed the band Gothic Plague.
 They asked Chris Wolstenholme – at that time the drummer for Fixed Penalty – to join as bassist; he agreed and took up bass lessons.
 The band was renamed Rocket Baby Dolls and adopted a goth-glam image.
 Around this time, they received a £150 grant from the Prince's Trust for equipment.

 In 1994, Rocket Baby Dolls won a local battle of the bands, smashing their equipment in the process.
 Bellamy said, "It was supposed to be a protest, a statement, so, when we actually won, it was a real shock, a massive shock.
 After that, we started taking ourselves seriously."
 The band quit their jobs, changed their name to Muse, and moved away from Teignmouth.
 The band liked that the new name was short and thought that it looked good on a poster.
 According to journalist Mark Beaumont, the band wanted the name to reflect "the sense Matt had that he had somehow 'summoned up' this band, the way mediums could summon up inspirational spirits at times of emotional need".